 All tie bars should match the width of the tie being worn with it or be only a few fractions of an inch shorter.
 At no point should a tie bar extend further than the tie it is being worn with, this will look odd and could catch on your suit jacket resulting in tears or hangups.

 When choosing a tie bar, you can use the same general rules you would use for choosing a watch to go with a suit.
 Gold and silver are commonly used colors for tie bars and can look smart with a matching watch.

 Tie bars with a wooden front have also risen in popularity and are seen as more informal than their entirely metal counterparts.
 The best way to safely wear a wooden fronted tie bar is to match the finish to the color of the leather in your shoes or watch.

 When To Wear A Tie Bar

-A tie bar is appropriate for more social situations than not and so is an extremely versatile piece of jewelry.
-The least applicable situation for a tie bar would be in extremely formal and extremely informal settings.
+A tie bar is appropriate for most social situations and is an extremely versatile piece of jewelry.
+The least applicable situations for a tie bar would be extremely formal and extremely informal settings.